Rosewood Mayakoba with Kids

 Whether we were at the pool or beach, the service was excellent.
 As soon as we sat down we were always brought towels and a bucket of ice with bottled waters and an Evian facial spray that the kids loved playing with.

-While the hotel is extraordinary, the service is what sets the hotel apart.
+While the Rosewood Mayakoba is extraordinary, the service is what sets the hotel apart.
 And the staff provides this level of service without ever being formal – just extremely professional, and extremely kid-friendly.
 Our daughter turned five the day after we arrived.
 We had arranged for the hotel to have a piñata and cake for her, but they went above and beyond.
 Virtually every staff member we passed wished her a happy birthday – even people who we hadn’t previously met!
-At breakfast they surprised her with a cupcake and candle.
-At lunch they brought her two special desserts.
-And then in the afternoon another small cake was delivered to our room with a very nice happy birthday message.
+At breakfast, they surprised her with a cupcake and candle.
+At lunch, they brought her two special desserts.
+And then in the afternoon, another small cake was delivered to our room with a very nice happy birthday message.
 Wow.

-Beyond the birthday, the staff were no less welcoming to our kids.
+Beyond the birthday, the staff at the Rosewood Mayakoba was no less welcoming to our kids.
 Most staff knew our kids’ names and greeted them.
 At check in our kids received necklaces and small toys.
 There were beach bags, Frisbees and beach balls waiting for us in our room.
 Every night after dinner the kids couldn’t wait to see what carved animal figure would be waiting for them on the bed.

 Housekeeping was the best we’ve ever seen.
 It went beyond the normal cleaning of the room.
 All sheets were changed daily.
 There were a huge number of fresh towels so that the kids could use the pool as often as they wanted.
 Our toiletries kits were always zipped up when we returned.
 Our iPhone charging cords were rewrapped perfectly every day.
 And there was always fresh fruit in our room – in fact it was replaced too often.
 One day there was a pear that we didn’t eat because we wanted it to get a tiny bit softer, and the next day it had already been replaced!